-Bite-sized tomatoes are one of my favorite summer treats, especially when I used to pick them right off my cherry tomato plants.
+Bite-sized tomatoes are one of my favorite summer treats — especially when I pick them right off my cherry tomato plants.
 They're the perfect size for skewers, salads, and roasting.

-But what of the similar-looking grape tomatoes?
+But what about the similar-looking grape tomatoes?
 Are they the same thing?

 Cherry tomatoes get their name because they're the size and shapes of cherries.
 These little round tomatoes are juicy, sweet, and have thin skins.
 Since they have a high water content, cherry tomatoes are notorious for squirting when you bite into them!

 These tomatoes are great for hollowing out and stuffing, and come in red, yellow, and orange colors.